PHSI-supplements/labs/lab-templates/ControlPanelLab/README.md

 ### Submission Deadline

-This assignment is due **the week of November 10, before the start of your lab section**.
+This assignment is due **the week of April 6, before the start of your lab section**.
 Your completed assignment must be pushed to git.unl.edu before it is due.

 If you have late days available, you may use one or more to extend your deadline.
-You can exercise a late day (or days) by editing the [LATE-DAYS-USED-ON-THIS-ASSIGNMENT.txt](LATE-DAYS-USED-ON-THIS-ASSIGNMENT.txt) file and including the update with your code.
+You can exercise a late day (or days) by editing the [submission_metadata.json](submission_metadata.json) file and including the update with your code.

 > 📝 **Grading Note**
 >